bodaalaa2003/Ophthalmoscope/README.md

 ## Description
-Our team has successfully developed an advanced ophthalmoscope with enhanced features for improved eye examinations.
-In addition to the traditional functionalities, our ophthalmoscope incorporates buttons to control light intensity and a built-in buzzer that alerts doctors when they are at an unsuitable distance, causing vision difficulties based on the lens's focal length.To showcase our project's achievements, we have created a comprehensive poster that highlights the key details and findings.
+Our team has developed an advanced ophthalmoscope with enhanced features for improved eye examinations.
+In addition to the traditional functionalities, our ophthalmoscope incorporates buttons to control light intensity and a built-in buzzer that alerts doctors when they are at an unsuitable distance, causing vision difficulties based on the lens's focal length.To showcase our project, we have created a comprehensive poster that highlights the key details and findings.
 ## Team Members
 Kareem Abdel Nabi
 Ziad Amr